rkirkendall/medplum-mcp/README.md

 - [x] **LLM Request Handling in MCP (via Test Harness)**
     - Notes: `src/llm-test-harness.ts` serves as the current entry point.
 It processes natural language queries, invokes the LLM with tool schemas, and executes the chosen tool by calling the corresponding TypeScript function.
-    - It parses the LLM's tool call, validates (implicitly by checking `availableTools`), calls the MCP server tool, and logs the result.
+    - It parses the LLM's tool call, validates (implicitly by checking tool name in `availableTools` map), calls the MCP server tool, and logs the result.

 - [ ] **Natural Language to Tool Parameter Mapping Strategy**
     - Notes: This is largely an LLM task (using the tool schemas), but the MCP tool design should facilitate this.